 In Austin, The Episcopal Church made things right.
 Now may God continue to guide this holy work of mission.

-The Rev. Mark B. Pendleton, Class of 1990, serves as Rector of Christ Church in Exeter, New Hampshire.
+The Rev. Mark B. Pendleton, Class of 1990, serves as Rector of Christ Church in Exeter, New Hampshire, and is a member of General’s Board of Trustees.